Harmonic - The overtones and undertones that define the acoustic difference between two sounds with the same fundamental frequency.

 High Definition Multimedia Interface (HDMI) - Now up to version 1.3, this digital video interface allows high definition video (up to and in excess of 1080p/60) and audio (up to 8 lossless channels) to be transmitted over a single cable.
 Except for some proprietary solutions (such as Impact Acoustics RapidRun Digital cables) HDMI cannot be terminate din the field and must be purchased in the correct lengths.
 Cables can be made of copper (limited to ~30 feet without electronic signal boost and equalization) or fiber optic, with the latter able to reach almost unlimited distances.

 High Frequency - This refers to radio frequencies in the 3-30 MHz band.
-In audio it usually refers to frequencies in the 5-10 kHz band.
+In audio it usually refers to frequencies in the 5-20 kHz band.
+Also see "Highs."

 High Intensity Discharge (HID) - A type of electrical gas-discharge lamp which produces light by means of an electric arc between tungsten electrodes housed inside a translucent or transparent fused quartz or fused alumina arc tube.
 HID lamps, or bulbs are generally demand more power and often need what is referred to as a ballast to amplify the input voltage of the bulb.
 These types of bulbs are very sensitive and are often recommended to be handled wearing clean gloves to avoid it being exposed to the oils on human skin.